 Posted on: October 4th 2019

 In the name of NQT season, we are revisiting topics related to the NQT year that trainees go through each September.
 Our last NQT entry touched on a significant problem in the education sector, the ongoing teaching retention crisis.
 In the midst of the ongoing discourse around the NQT figure, we ask ourselves, what are we doing to be proactive about this?
-This week, we zero in on the early-career teachers, to bring to light the importance of mentoring them.
+This week, we zero in on the early-career teachers, bringing to light the importance of mentorship.

-In a profession that is ever-changing and evolving with the new perspectives that continue to shape it, each new entrant brings about change in teaching.
-The distribution of new ideas and perspectives school wide are an essential part of continuing a nationwide discourse, propelling forward new ways of teaching and education in the UK.
+In a profession that is ever- evolving with new perspectives that continue to shape it, each new entrant brings about change in teaching.
+The distribution of new ideas and perspectives school-wide, are an essential part of continuing a nationwide discourse, propelling forward new ways of teaching and education in the UK.
 As previously mentioned, NQTs are at the forefront of this!
-Delivering impactful teaching lessons, developing how we teach.
+Delivering impactful teaching lessons and developing how we teach.

 It is one of the most effective ways to review current school practices, fresh eyes and even fresher perspectives.
 Career changers make up a significant amount of NQTs and bring a rich diverse skillset to the position, making every entrant into teaching of enormous value, bringing such a unique set of skills, experience and knowledge to pull from.